OrkoHunter/keep/tutorial.md

 ?
 [Y/n]:
 ```

-- If any required parameter is missed out, Keep will ask it's input separately.
+- If any required parameter is missed out, Keep will ask its input separately.

 ```bash
 $ keep run "grep" /path/to/dir "data[0-9]+"